Prosumma/CoreDataQueryInterface/README.md

         debugPrintln(employee.name)
     }

-The result of the `filter` method (and most others) is a `Query<E>`, which implements `SequenceType`.
+The result of the `filter` method (and most others) is an `EntityQuery<E>`, which implements `SequenceType`.
 The act of iterating builds and executes an `NSFetchRequest` on the underlying `NSManagedObjectContext`.
 (Of course, this won't work if your query doesn't specify an `NSManagedObjectContext`.
 See the section on specifying a managed object context for more on that.)

 This approach should only be used if you know for certain that your query won't fail with an `NSError`.
 If your query does fail, the iteration approach fails silently: it just doesn't iterate.
 A safer approach, using the `all` method, is shown below: